TooSquishie/Countries-and-World-Ending-Sustainability/README.md

 The Others are coming...

-I used the 3 year predictions (largely with the help of ChatGPT-4o) to create a minigame that simulates which countries you should visit to last the longest against "the others" as they eliminate countries with the highest carbon emissions.
+I used the 3 year predictions to create a minigame that simulates which countries you should visit to last the longest against "the others" as they eliminate countries with the highest carbon emissions (largely with the help of ChatGPT-4o).
 Since there are 52 weeks in a year and the "the others" are eliminating 1 country a week, 52 countries will be eliminated a year.
 There are 140 countries after removing the countries with sparse data, so it is possible to last at least just under 3 years by choosing the best country.
 The following is a list of the top 10 countries that lasted the longest.

 ```
 Final 10 Countries Eliminated: